Connect Desktop Sync

 Personalworkspace as a starting point.

-Please beware that many users syncing high amount of files can severely load the server, your installation must be prepared for that!
+Please be aware that many users syncing high amount of files can severely load the server, your installation must be prepared for that!
 Also, if you are behind a reverse proxy, you may check the dedicated section to learn more about gRPC handling through reverse proxies.

 For Cells Enterprise, Sync is enabled by an administrator on a per-workspace basis.
 By default, only